 Business Marketing Plan: Your Internet Presence

 In this day and age, no business marketing plan can overlook the importance of online communication.
-Even if yours is among the few businesses whose customers don’t use the Internet, most certainly your suppliers and those who refer to your business do.
-In fact, by a long shot, the Internet is the starting point for most business searches.
-If people can’t find you online, in many cases, they simply won’t look further.
+In fact, by a long shot, the Internet is the starting point for most people searching for information on people, products, and businesses.
+And if they can’t find you online, in many cases they simply won’t look further.

 In the marketing strategy section of your business plan, outline your program for heightening Internet presence by covering the following points:

 The address and purpose of your business website

 If you don’t have a website for your business, describe sites where customers can locate your business, such as the Chamber of Commerce site, industry sites, local media sites, social media pages, and so on.